Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Generalized Wavelength-Domain Model for Wavelength Arbitration

 \subsection{Wavelength Arbiter}

-In a typical microring-based DWDM transceiver, the local wavelength status is tracked and updated by the per-microring tuner and sensor circuit \cite{lee2022beyond, levy20248, xuan2023256}.
-We define the wavelength arbiter as an entity responsible for global wavelength management, maintaining the global wavelength status and overseeing the coordination of the microrings.
-The outcome of wavelength arbitration is determined by policy, while we define algorithm as the detailed steps to achieve this outcome.
-For clarity, the algorithm discussed in this paper is wavelength-oblivious; it can access and update the local wavelength status only through the per-microring tuner and sensor.
+\myfigref{fig_2}(a) illustrates the wavelength arbitration model, where the wavelength arbiter manages the global wavelength state by coordinating the wavelength states of individual microrings.
+The arbiter concept encompasses two key aspects: the desired arbitration outcome and its system-level implications, referred to as the policy, and the steps required to achieve that outcome, referred to as the algorithm.
+This paper focuses on a wavelength-oblivious algorithm, where the arbiter accesses local wavelength states solely through per-microring circuits.

 To explain policy, we first describe the role of microring resonance wavelength in PHY-level data transmission.
-Just as a port serves a transmission point in the spatial domain, a microring acts as a port in the wavelength-domain.
+Just as a port serves a transmission point in the spatial domain, a microring acts as a port in the wavelength-domain\footnote{An optical port typically refers to the fiber-coupling interface.
+Here, a “microring port” refers to the wavelength-domain interface that connects each DWDM channel to its corresponding electrical lane.}.
 For instance, assume an electrical transmit lane drives a microring at wavelength $\lambda_{1}$, and on the receive side, another microring at resonance wavelength $\lambda_{1}$ is connected to an electrical receive lane.
 When the host sends packet $\text{P}1$ through the electrical transmit lane, it is retransmitted optically at wavelength $\lambda_{1}$, and received by the receive microring, reaching the client side.
-Thus, optical connectivity for $\text{P}1$ is determined by wavelength $\lambda_{1}$, serving as a virtual optical lane for data transmission.
+Thus, optical connectivity for $\text{P}1$ is determined by wavelength $\lambda_{1}$, serving as an optical lane for data transmission.